imanuelcostigan/aemo/README.md

         devtools::install_github("imanuelcostigan/aemo")

-The package is also avaiable on CRAN:
+The package is also available on CRAN:

         install.packages('aemo')